 Be like the barista who knows your favorite drink or your butcher who asks about your son’s first year at college.
 Remembering small details and preferences will enhance your customers’ experience and make them feel valued.

 2. Share Relevant Information that Solves Your Customers’ Problems—Don’t Spam!

 We all have to deal with overflowing email inboxes and excessive amounts of junk mail.
 Show your customers you’ll never waste their time by sharing only meaningful, relevant information about your products and services.

 And make sure you’re not using every communication as an opportunity to sell.
 We want to cultivate a meaningful customer relationship, not just a transactional one.

 3. Provide Omnichannel Support So Your Customers Can Communicate With You the Way They Want

-Meeting your customers where they are and providing support through whatever channel they prefer can also attract repeat business.
+Meeting your customers where they are and providing support through whatever channel they prefer -be it email, live chat, or phone calls– can also attract repeat business.
 Today’s customers expect 24/7 availability, and you can provide that through automated messaging systems or chatbots.
 So be sure you do.

 4. Seek Customer Feedback—and Make Necessary Changes to Improve Their Experience